Gambling age in Haiti

 You must be 18 to gamble in Haiti

-Here’s the key stat: the minimum gambling age in Haiti is 18.
-That applies across the board, casinos, bets, the works.
-Whether you’re sitting at a blackjack table in Pétion-Ville or trying your luck on a legal lottery ticket, being 18 is your green light.
+The minimum gambling age in Haiti is 18 years old.
+This requirement applies universally to all forms of gambling, including casinos, sports betting, and lottery tickets.
+Whether you are sitting at a blackjack table in Pétion-Ville or purchasing a legal lottery ticket, reaching 18 is your entry requirement.

 Is online gambling legal in Haiti?